The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Path Integral Formulation of the Black-Hole radiation in Massive Gravity

 Then in this case we define the analytically extended St\"uckelberg function as

-From this definition it is evident that the analytical extension of $T_0(r,t)$ will be different to the analytical extension of $t$.
-This is the mismatch which makes the concept of particle ambig\"uous in massive gravity for observers located at large scales.
+From this definition it is evident that the analytical extension of $T_0(r, t)$ will be different to the analytical extension of $t$.
+This is the mismatch which makes the concept of particle ambiguous in Massive Gravity for observers located at large scales.
 This distortion effect is absent in GR and then it is a consequence of the extra-degrees of freedom.
 Whenever the time is distorted, the notion of particle is modified with respect to the same observers defined in GR.
-This will generate the effect of particle creation for observers located at large scales in massive gravity.
-However, this does not mean that there are extra-particles coming from the event horizon.
-This is an interesting effect and it helps us to understand that not only the curvature effects make it possible to have Hawking radiation, but also any other contribution able to create distortions in the concept of time, will generate Hawking radiation.
-This effect is general and it might appear whenever there are degrees of freedom able to affect the way how we define the time.
+This will generate the effect of particle creation for observers located at large scales in Massive Gravity.
+However, this does not mean that there are extra-particles coming from the event horizon because the effects come from the ambiguity on the vacuum definitions generated by the extra-degrees of freedom of the theory.
+This is an interesting effect and it helps us to understand that not only the curvature effects make it possible to perceive Hawking radiation, but also any other contribution able to create distortions in the concept of time, will generate Hawking radiation.
+This effect is general and it might appear whenever there are degrees of freedom or any other physical effect able to affect the way how we define the time at different scales.
 Going further into the previous calculations, we can then express the analyticity condition for the propagator as

 The associated periodicity condition will be